 That is precisely what happened to me.

-People get entrenched in things and then feel threatened by opposing or new ideas.
+People get entrenched in things and then they feel threatened by opposing or new ideas.
 Personal and societal change only happens when the pain of refusing to change exceeds the fear of change.

 Did you know there are over 40,000 Protestant denominations?
 All of them differ on some point of theology or practice.